Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 #### Guardian

-When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your **:rsc-r: Reaction**{ .rsc } to magically force it to make a Strength saving throw against your Spell Save DC.
+When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your **:rsc-r: Reaction**{ .rsc } to magically force it to make a :d20-save: Strength saving throw against your Spell Save DC.
 On a failed save, you pull the creature up to 25 feet directly to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.

 You can use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your Intelligence modifier, and you regain all expended uses of it when you finish a **:rest-long: Long Rest**.

 #### Infiltrator

-Any creature that takes :dmg-lgtn: Lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
+Any creature that takes **:dmg-lgtn: Lightning** damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
 The glimmering creature sheds dim light in a 5-foot radius, and it has **:d20-disadv: Disadvantage**{ .d20 } on attack rolls against you, as the light jolts it if it attacks you.
-In addition, the next attack roll against it has **:d20-adv: Advantage**{ .d20 } , and if that attack hits, the target takes an extra 1d6 :dmg-lgtn: Lightning damage.
+In addition, the next attack roll against it has **:d20-adv: Advantage**{ .d20 }, and if that attack hits, the target takes an extra **1d6 :dmg-lgtn: Lightning** damage.

 --8<-- "includes/snippets/spells2/lv0-5.md"